Blog-Reference and Blog-Reference

 What the representative economist fails to realize is that the economy as a system is defined by the interrelationship of a number of elementary variables.
-Every model, no matter how differentiated, must contain these OBJECTIVE SYSTEMIC interrelationships as its formal hard core.
-In other words, the false microfoundations have to be replaced by the true macrofoundations.
-This in turn leads to an objective systemic theory of the labor market.#2
+Every model, no matter how differentiated, must contain these objective SYSTEMIC interrelationships as its formal hardcore.
+In other words, false microfoundations have to be replaced by true macrofoundations.
+This, in turn, leads to an objective systemic theory of the labor market.#2

 All this is forever beyond the horizon of the representative economist who can easily drop what he sold as the true model yesterday but not methodological individualism because: “It is a touchstone of accepted economics that all explanations must run in terms of the actions and reactions of individuals.”
 (Arrow)

 The commitment to microfoundations is the ultimate reason why economics in general and labor market theory, in particular, is false.
 The search theory of the labor market is no exception.

 #1 The microfoundations approach is defined with these hardcore propositions, a.k.a. axioms: “HC1 economic agents have preferences over outcomes; HC2 agents individually optimize subject to constraints; HC3 agent choice is manifest in interrelated markets; HC4 agents have full relevant knowledge; HC5 observable outcomes are coordinated, and must be discussed with reference to equilibrium states.”
 (Weintraub)

 #2 The one stone that kills orthodox and heterodox employment theory

 Related 'Essentials of Constructive Heterodoxy: The Market' and 'The Law of Supply and Demand: Here It Is Finally' and 'How to Get Rid of Supply-Demand-Equilibrium'